aristosv/digitalsignage/README.md

 # BeatBox Digital Signage

+This is a simple way to use a Raspberry Pi as a digital signage system.
+All you have to do is setup a new installation of Raspberry Pi OS and install the prerequisites by running the command below.

 install prerequisites
 ```
 bash <(wget -qO- https://raw.githubusercontent.com/aristosv/BeatBox-Digital-Signage/main/install_prerequisites)
 ```
 ---

+You can then choose any of the commands below to display content on your screen, or play music using your Raspberry Pi.

 show logo
 ```
 bash <(wget -qO- https://raw.githubusercontent.com/aristosv/BeatBox-Digital-Signage/main/signage_logo)